 Govin’s Corn Maze – Menomonie, WI – 10 Acres

-The maze is open after dark, so bring your flashlight.
+The maze is open after dark, so bring your flashlight on Friday and Saturday nights.
 Pick your own pumpkin in the three acre pumpkin patch, shoot the pumpkin cannon, or enjoy a game of pumpkin bowling.
 There’s also farm animals, pig races and mini golf.
+Pumpkins, corn cannon, pumpkin cannon and concessions are extra.
 Govin’s Meats and Berries is a small family farm run by John and Julie Govin.